Language modeling via stochastic processes: Introduction

 Large language models (LLM) such as GPT-2 have been extremely successful in text generation \citep{radford2019language,brown2020language}.
 However, LLMs are known to generate incoherent \textit{long} texts.
 One reason is that they are unable to plan ahead or represent long-range text dynamics \citep{kiddon2016globally,fan_strategies_2019,hua2020pair,10.3115/1073012.1073035,10.3115/1218955.1218966, tamkin2020language}.
 As a result, they oftentimes produce wandering content with poor discourse structure and low relevance \citep{hua2020pair,zhao-etal-2017-learning,xu-etal-2020-discourse}; the text reads as if the model has no anchored goal when generating.
 These problems with coherence are further exacerbated when forcing autoregressive models to generate \textit{longer} texts as the model struggles to extrapolate beyond its expected text end point.
 These problems suggest that LLMs currently fail to properly capture how documents evolve from beginning to end.
 Doing so is critical for succeeding in goal-oriented tasks such as story, dialog or recipe generation.

 Prior work has explored the use of planning-based methods for generating globally coherent text \citep{kiddon2016globally,fan_strategies_2019,hua2020pair,10.3115/1073012.1073035,10.3115/1218955.1218966}.
 However, these methods rely on \textit{manually} defining text dynamics for specific domains.
 Other work has attempted to use sentence representations for modeling text, such as with variational auto-encoders \citep{bowman2016generating} or contrastive learning \citep{gao2021simcse,devlin_bert_2019}.
-Their shortcoming in text generation settings is that the latent representations are \textit{static}: they capture semantic similarity between sentence neighbors, but don't capture how sentence embeddings evolve over a document.
-Methods including \citet{oord2019representation} have tried to remedy this by learning a model of local latent dynamics.
-However, it is difficult to use learned local dynamics for generating accurate goal-conditioned trajectories, especially long-horizon ones.
-We explore an alternative that explicitly assumes a simple, fixed dynamics model with goal-conditioned generation.
+However, most of these works focus on discriminative tasks like classifying the order of sentences.
+Methods including \citet{oord2019representation} have tried decoding from latent contrastive representations, however they fail to generate coherent long sequences.

-In this work, we propose \model\ as a way to learn a latent space with known, goal-conditioned dynamics.
+We propose one way of leveraging contrastive learning representations for generation, which we call \model\ (\modelabbr).
 We begin by assuming that meandering text generated without a goal can be represented as Brownian motion in latent space; this motion enforces the embeddings of neighboring sentences to be similar to each other, whereas those of distant sentences to be dissimilar.
 Goal-directed behavior can be incorporated into this model by conditioning on a fixed start and end point.
 In this case, the Brownian motion becomes a Brownian bridge and the resulting latent trajectories abide by simple, closed-form dynamics.

-In \model, we derive a novel contrastive objective for learning a latent space with Brownian bridge dynamics.
+We derive a novel contrastive objective for learning a latent space with Brownian bridge dynamics.
 We can then use this latent space to generate text that retains local coherence and has improved global coherence.
-To perform text generation, \model\ first plans a latent trajectory via the Brownian bridge process pinned at a start and end point.
-It then conditionally generates sentences using this latent plan.
-In our work, we decode latent plans by fine-tuning GPT2 to generate text conditioned on \model's latent trajectory.
-Trajectories from \model\ act as abstract semantic positions in a document that guide generation of fine-tuned language models.
+To perform text generation, \model\ first generates a sequence of latent embeddings sampled from the Brownian bridge process pinned at a start and end point.
+It then conditionally generates sentences using this latent sequence.
+In our work, we decode the latent sequences by fine-tuning GPT2 to generate text conditioned on \model's latent sequence.